BruceEckel/ConfiguringForPants/README.md

   **`sudo apt install python3.9`**
 - We only need to add it to `$PATH`.
 No need to use `update-alternatives`.
 - If you run **`which python3.9`**, you should see `/usr/bin/python3.9`
-- Add the path for python3.9 to the `$PATH` variable.
+- Add the path for Python 3.9 to the `$PATH` variable.
 Open the file with **`code ~/.bashrc`** and add this to the end: \
   `export PATH="$PATH:/usr/bin/python3.9"`
 - Either **`source ~/.bashrc`** or start a new bash (wsl) shell.